Ships hit by U-boats

 CargoBallast

-On 14 Nov, 1940 given to Britain and renamed Empire Dabchick by Ministry of War Transport (MoWT) and given to Sir W. Reardon Smith & Sons, later that year to J. Morrison & Son.
+History Completed in August 1919 as Kisnop for US Shipping Board (USSB) and later laid up as part of the reserve fleet.
+On 14 Nov 1940, transferred to Britain, renamed Empire Dabchick by Ministry of War Transport (MoWT) and initially managed by Sir W. Reardon Smith & Sons, but later that year given to J. Morrison & Son.

-At 09.49 hours on 3 Dec, 1942, the Empire Dabchick (Master Philip Edward Birch OBE) in convoy ONS-146, was torpedoed and sunk by U-183 about 200 miles southeast of Sable Island, Nova Scotia.
-The master, 35 crew members and eleven gunners were lost.
+At 09.49 hours on 3 Dec 1942 the Empire Dabchick (Master Philip Edward Birch, OBE) in convoy ONS-146 was torpedoed and sunk by U-183 about 200 miles southeast of Sable Island, Nova Scotia.
+The master, 36 crew members and eleven gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.